Obliviatum/ObliCogs/README.md

 Once you have added ObliCogs to your instance you're free to install the following cogs.

 ### Matchmaking 🆕
-This cog allows members to ping other members for a certain game @role and limits the amount usage with a given cooldown.
+> This cog allows members to ping other members for a certain game @role and limits the amount usage with a given cooldown.

 `[p]cog install ObliCogs matchmaking`

-> _Credits to **@XargsUK**_
+_Credits to **@XargsUK**_

 ### Roleshop 🚧
-This cog create a role shop message where members can react on to buy a role with there credits.
+> This cog create a role shop message where members can react on to buy a role with there credits.

+`[p]cog install ObliCogs roleshop`

 <details><summary>Example Image</summary> <img src="screenshots/roleshop/example_roleshop_message.PNG"/> </details>

 _🚧 Inconstruction | 🆕 New_